-Why Choose Parker School?
+Why Choose the Robert C. Parker School

 Parker practices a progressive model of education.
-We begin with the student’s own experiences, and use active learning to promote deep thinking.
-By asking students to experience, not learn by rote, we encourage independence of thought, and emphasize critical thinking and problem solving.
+We begin with the student's own experiences and use active learning to promote deep thinking.
+By asking students to experience, not learn by rote, we encourage independence of thought, and emphasize critical thinking and problem-solving.
 Our students are motivated to learn basic skills and competencies because the learning is meaningful to them.

 We believe that students flourish in an environment that provides emotional security and intellectual vibrancy.
 Because they have been given choice and agency in the formative years of their education, our graduates continue to love learning and be flexible thinkers in high school, college and career.

 Educated with thoughtfulness and care, our students emerge as ethical and engaged members of society who take responsible action in caring for themselves, the community and society as a whole.

 Robert C. Parker School was founded in 1991 by parents and educators from The Children's School at Emma Willard who were interested in creating a progressive school for students in grades four to eight.
 In the early years, the school's home was the town hall building in Wynantskill.
 In the fall of 1997, kindergarten through grade three were added.

 In September 1998, the school moved to its permanent home on 77 acres of meadows and forest in North Greenbush and expanded again to include a preschool program for three- and four-year-olds.
 In 2017, Parker added the Discovery Center, a 3,000 square foot space containing a new science lab, a music studio, and a spacious lobby gallery area.